 It is known that around 918-920 AD lands in East Durham were given by Ragnald the Viking King of Dublin and York to his chief warriors Scule and Olaf Ball.

 Scule received land stretching from the Eden Burn (Castle Eden) down to Billingham while Olaf Ball received land north of the Eden Burn up to the mouth of the Wear.
-It was land confiscated from the Community of St Cuthbert at Chester-le-Street (who later moved to Durham).
-Later, in 934AD King Athelstan of England returned lands in East Durham to the powerful religious community who were the guardians of St Cuthbert’s relics.
+It was land confiscated from the Community of St Cuthbert at Chester-le-Street (they later moved to Durham).
+In 934AD King Athelstan of England returned lands in East Durham to this powerful religious community who were the guardians of St Cuthbert’s shrine and relics.

 The place-name element ‘thorpe’ is very rare in the old County of Durham except in the far south eastern corner around Hartlepool and Stockton where we find Thorpe Thewles, Thorpe Larches, Fulthorpe and Thorpe Bulmer.
 There was also once a place called Threlthorp near Castle Eden (it means serf’s farm -from the Old Norse word ‘thrall’ – a serf).
-Mentioned in medieval records Threlthorp is no more.
+Though mentioned in medieval records, Threlthorp is no more.